buildkite/buildkite-agent-metrics/README.md

         Show the version
 ```

-### Backends
+## Backends

-By default metrics will be submitted to CloudWatch but the backend can be switched to StatsD or Prometheus using the command-line argument `-backend statsd` or `-backend prometheus` respectively.
+By default metrics will be submitted to CloudWatch but the backend can be switched to other systems using the `-backend` argument.

-#### Cloudwatch
+### CloudWatch

-The Cloudwatch backend supports the following arguments:
+The CloudWatch backend supports the following arguments:

 - `-cloudwatch-dimensions`: A optional custom dimension in the form of `Key=Value, Key=Value`

-#### StatsD (Datadog)
+### StatsD (Datadog)

 The StatsD backend supports the following arguments: